ghattab/ghattab.github.io/bioengineering.md

 <details><summary><b>Read more</b></summary>
 <p>
 Using the Hausdorff distance, I reported a statistical significance for the different partial surfaces used for registration.
-With the help of the evaluation pipeline and a sensitivity analysis, I found that removing non-manifold geometry and improving the mesh quality noise resulted in better registration performance.
+With the help of the evaluation pipeline and a sensitivity analysis, I found that removing non-manifold geometry and improving the mesh quality resulted in better registration performance.
 Another important result is redefining the state of the art available surface size from 20 to 16.5% to successfully register the bioomechanical model.
 The different strategies restricted the limiting factors and improved registration results.
 All reference data, models, and evaluation results are <a href='https://github.com/ghattab/EvalPBSM/'>openly available</a>.